 With ongoing monitoring and measurement, we can learn what works and what doesn’t, investing money wisely and investing in good ideas that benefit as many people as possible.
 To read our full social investment strategy, please click here.

-Priority 4 - Social Innovation and Partnership.
+Priority 4 - Thriving Communities.
 Link our knowledge and skills with those of our communities and partners, in new and imaginative ways, to improve opportunities for our customers.

 Priority 5 - Growth